Olamihaelov/Final-Course-Assignments---Oly/1 - questions/questions.md

 ### 9 - What is the difference between a Docker image and a Docker container?
 Use an analogy to explain.

-## Answer:_____
+## Answer:
-A Docker image is like a recipe or blueprint.
-It contains the setup for an app.
-A container is the live thing you run from that recipe, so it is the actual working instance.
+a docker image can be compared to a recipe - it has everything needed to create an object, but it isn't running yet.

+And a Docker container can be compared to a cake, which was created by using the previous recipe, it's the working version of the image.

 ----

 ### 10 - What is the difference between a simple LLM chatbot and an AI agent with tools?
 Give one concrete example of a "tool" and explain why it makes the agent more capable.

-## Answer:_____
+## Answer:
-A simple chatbot mostly just writes text.
-An agent can also use tools, such as a web search or a calculator, to get live information and do real actions.
-That makes it much more useful than a chatbot that only talks.
+A simple LLM chatbot simply creates text using its training data.
+It does not have the capability to get any new information or do anything outside of its training.

+However, an AI agent with tools has the ability to utilize other functions such as a web search function, a calculator or a database query.

 ----